 Are you looking for an easy and inexpensive way to makeover your living room?
 Painting just one thing in space can give it a fresh look.
 Learn how to paint a fireplace mantel white to help update your living room.

 We recently added a wonderful new screened-in porch to our house off of our family room.
-While I would love to say this was a DIY project, it was anything but.
-Because we hired people to do construction, it was not cheap.
+From our living room you would look out at this new construction.

 What is the easiest way to makeover a fireplace or space?

 You may be shocked on this one, but I am going to say that paint is the easiest way to makeover your brick fireplace or mantel.

 (Yea, I know you aren’t shocked, we use paint around here ALL the time).

 I do love DIY painting projects.
 If you are pressed for time or just looking for a quick way to update your living room the paint is the way to go.

 Here are the steps we used to paint our oak mantel white and fireplace cover.

 Updating Our Fireplace Mantel